Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 * Creates the application package for the native app

-* Marks that the native app will make use of certain data in the consumer's account
+* Marks that the native app makes use of an external database in the provider's account

 * Creates views and grants the setup script access to the views